 The Israeli defense establishment is worried by the growing number of Arab citizens, especially Negev Bedouin, who are involved with Islamic State.

-- Two Israeli Arabs suspected of attempting to join ISIS, planning attack on soldiers
+- Two Israeli Arabs Suspected of Planning to Join ISIS

 Over the weekend, in an audio tape purporting to be a statement by ISIS leader, Abu Bakr al-Baghdadi, the organization threatened to perpetrate attacks against “the Jews in Palestine.”

 ISIS has branches on two of Israel’s borders – in Syria (in a small section of the southern Golan Heights) and Egypt (in much of the Sinai peninsula).
 The defense establishment is worried by the possibility that the organization will try to activate cells of Israeli Arabs to commit attacks.

 Last week, the Shin Bet security service announced that it had uncovered a large Hamas cell in East Jerusalem that was planning suicide bombings inside Israel.
 The 25 people arrested included both Israeli Arabs and West Bank residents.
 One of them was Fadi Abu Kian, a 19-year-old Bedouin from the Negev town of Hura, who said he had agreed to smuggle an explosive belt or a booby-trapped car into Israel from the West Bank.